Best Protein Powder for Muscle Mass Gain

 |---|---|---|---|---|---|---|

-Winner Criteria: Whey isolate dominates due to highest leucine content, fastest absorption, and strongest clinical evidence.
-However, best results come from combining whey isolate (post-workout) with casein (pre-sleep).
+Winner Criteria: Whey isolate dominates due to highest leucine content, fastest absorption, and strongest clinical evidence (Norton & Layman, Journal of Nutrition, 2006).
+However, the best overall results come from combining whey isolate (post-workout) with casein (pre-sleep).

 Leucine is the master switch for muscle protein synthesis.
-Research shows you need 2-3g leucine per serving to maximize muscle growth.
+Research consistently shows you need 2-3g leucine per serving to maximize muscle growth (Norton & Layman, Journal of Nutrition, 2006).

 Leucine Content by Protein Type: